HELVE/HELVEOS/README.md

 PROGRAM SCRIPT / HELVE OS VOICEBOT ASSISTANT

+Psyops - psychological operations.
+Conops - control operations.
+Phyops - physical operations (?)  <- merge this one with psychological since it's just as much external.

 ### DEFAULT SILENT STATE

 Fullscreen looping video of the node network visual with Helve AVR logo on boot up, electronic noise beep as it starts, then a 10 second break.
 Binaural sounds.
 First 30 seconds are soothing, relaxing binaurals that go along with the voice greeting you.